brunolange/exos/README.md

 ```

 Either alternative will prevent predicates and values from being evaluated
-if a previously predicate is True.
+if a previously evaluated predicate is True.

 ## Error handling

-If none of the conditions specified by the predicates are triggered, an
+If none of the conditions specified by the predicates are triggered, a
 `NonExhaustivePattern` exception is thrown.

 ```python